 There is no cure for Alzheimer’s, and unless one is found, we need to brace for a growing wave of people with the progressive, irreversible illness and other memory disorders that is barreling toward us as Baby Boomers reach their senior years.

 Age, after all, is the biggest factor in developing the disorders.
 Nationwide, Alzheimer’s affects more than 5.3 million Americans, nearly all of them – 5.1 million – aged 65 or older.
 Indeed, one in 10 seniors is affected.
 And the number of seniors affected nationwide is expected to almost triple to 13.8 million by 2050.

 With a populace that is slightly older than the country as a whole, Westchester is sure to continue seeing its share of memory disorders.
-Willow Gardens Memory Care is certain to be a leader in the treatment of Alzheimer’s in the Hudson Valley, where 40,000 people are affected by Alzheimer’s, according to the region’s chapter of the Alzheimer’s Association.
+Willow Gardens Memory Care is certain to be a leader in the treatment of Alzheimer’s in the Hudson Valley, where 40,000 people are affected by the disease, according to the region’s chapter of the Alzheimer’s Association.
 By 2025, that number is expected to rise to 50,000.

 Living with dignity

-That kind of care requires institutions and healthcare professionals who are trained to extend care, respect and understanding to each person to help them live with dignity and a high quality of life.
+Alzheimer’s and dementia care requires institutions and healthcare professionals who are trained to extend care, respect and understanding to each person to help them live with dignity and a high quality of life.
 It also means having the training to help family members cope with the realization that their aging parent, aunt or uncle may not recognize them, and may behave in ways that seem strange to them.

 As geriatric specialists, we recognize that one-size care does not fit all.
 People’s needs evolve as they age, and the level of care must increase.
 Understanding this, our organization has evolved, too, offering different levels of supportive care on one campus: independent living, assisted living, short-term rehab facilitated by Burke Rehabilitation, and long-term nursing care.